-This Annual Report on Form 10-K also contains estimates, projections and other information concerning our industry, our business, and the markets for Sumavel DosePro, ZX002 and other drugs, including data regarding the estimated size of those markets, their projected growth rates, the incidence of certain medical conditions, statements that certain drugs, classes of drugs or dosages are the most widely prescribed in the United States or other markets, the perceptions and preferences of patients and physicians regarding certain therapies and other prescription, prescriber and patient data, as well as data regarding market research, estimates and forecasts prepared by our management.
+This Annual Report on Form 10-K also contains estimates, projections and other information concerning our industry, our business, and the markets for Sumavel DosePro, Zohydro, Relday and other drugs, including data regarding the estimated size of those markets, their projected growth rates, the incidence of certain medical conditions, statements that certain drugs, classes of drugs or dosages are the most widely prescriber and patient data, as well as data regarding market research, estimates and forecasts prepared by our management.
 Information that is based on estimates, forecasts, projections, market research or similar methodologies is inherently subject to uncertainties and actual events or circumstances may differ materially from events and circumstances reflected in this information.
 Unless otherwise expressly stated, we obtained this industry, business, market and other data from reports, research surveys, studies and similar data prepared by market research firms and other third parties, industry, medical and general publications, government data and similar sources.
-In particular, unless otherwise specified, all prescription, prescriber and patient data in this Annual Report on Form 10-K is from Wolters Kluwer Pharma Solutions, Source® Pharmaceutical Audit Suite (PHAST) Institution/Retail, Source® PHAST Retail, Source® Prescriber, Source® LaunchTrac, Source® Dynamic Claims or Source® Lx PTA.
+In particular, unless otherwise specified, all prescription, prescriber and patient data in this Annual Report on Form 10-K is from Wolters Kluwer Pharma Solutions, Source® Pharmaceutical Audit Suite (PHAST) Institution/Prescription, Source ® PHAST Prescription, Source® Prescriber or Source® Dynamic Claims.
 In some cases, we do not expressly refer to the sources from which this data is derived.
 In that regard, when we refer to one or more sources of this type of data in any paragraph, you should assume that other data of this type appearing in the same paragraph is derived from the same sources, unless otherwise expressly stated or the context otherwise requires.

-Sumavel, DosePro TM , Intraject and Zogenix TM are our trademarks.
-All other trademarks, trade names and service marks appearing in this Annual Report on Form 10-K are the property of their respective owners.
+DosePro[®], Intraject[®], ReldayTM, Sumavel[®], ZogenixTM and ZohydroTM are our trademarks All other trademarks, trade names and service marks appearing in this Annual Report on Form 10-K are the property of their respective owners.
+Use or display by us of other parties' trademarks, trade dress or products is not intended to and does not imply a relationship with, or endorsements or sponsorship of, us by the trademark or trade dress owner.